Ahmedl-Be/CRUD-API/README.md

 - Input validation using Express-validator
 - Error handling and response formatting
 - Modular code structure for scalability and maintainability
+- User Registration: Users can register by providing their name, email, password, avatar and role
+- User Authentication: Registered users can log in using their credentials.
+- Role-Based Permissions: Different users have different permissions.
+Some users can access and manage user data, while others can create and delete courses, and there can be other roles with specific permissions.
+- Get All Users: Users with the necessary permissions can retrieve a list of all registered users.
+- Secure Authentication: Passwords are securely hashed using bcryptjs, and users receive JSON Web Tokens (JWT) upon successful login to authenticate their requests.
+- File Upload: It supports file upload functionality using multer for things like profile pictures.

 ## Prerequisites